bisera-ivanova/expense_tracker_django/Specification.md

 Sign up as a new user.
 Generate and validate JWT tokens for handling authentication and user session.
-List and filter your past expenses.
-You can add the following filters:
+List and filter your past expenses
-Past week.
-Last month.
-Last 3 months.
-Custom (to specify a start and end date of your choosing).
 Add new expenses.
 Remove existing expenses.
 Update existing expenses.